How the locavore trend can benefit your restaurant

 A varied offer also piques customers' curiosity, and keeps them coming back to the restaurant to discover new recipes again and again.
 That's why locavore restaurants enjoy greater customer loyalty.
 The transparency regarding the food that's on offer also generates trust that exceeds customers' expectations, so they prefer to return to the same establishment, where they can be sure to get what they need, rather than improvise or take a chance on other restaurants.

-That’s why it’s important to offer the most personalised service possible in a locavore restaurant, to offer potential clients total satisfaction and ensuring tables are always filled.
+That's why it's important to offer the most personalized service possible in a locavore restaurant, to offer potential clients total satisfaction and ensuring tables are always filled.
 Click here to use a client database to personalize your service.

-The fact that clients are paying more attention to their eating habits and to the environment means they are willing to pay more to eat in a locavore restaurant.
+That fact that clients are paying more attention to their eating habits and to the environment means they are willing to pay more to eat in a locavore restaurant.
 This means that you can better value your products and make a profit from them.

 Restaurant owners always appreciate being able to offer wonderful cuisine and charge the right price for it, without feeling pressured to lower quality to maintain their profit margins.
-Cooking locally allows you to negotiate favourably with producers in your area, create delicious recipes, and know that guests are happy to pay the price because they appreciate the quality.
+Cooking locally allows you to negotiate favorably with producers in your area, create delicious recipes, and know that guests are happy to pay the price because they appreciate the quality.